Anoniem122/docs/content/get-started/quickstart/hello-world.md

    ![Create a hello world repository](/assets/images/help/repository/hello-world-repo.png)

-## Creating a branch

-Branching lets you have different versions of a repository at one time.

 By default, your repository has one branch named `main` that is considered to be the definitive branch.
 You can use branches to experiment and make edits before committing them to `main`.